MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: Results

-One of the strengths of our algorithm is that we can obtain any probability, including the entire probability distribution of the error.
+There are 21 and 24 instances of 15 and 16 bit multipliers (mult15 and mult16) benchmarks in VACSEM respectively with \#ERB ranging from 1 to 7.
+In these benchmarks, merge and marginalize did not result in a tree.
+However, since \#ERB is not large, we were able to compute the metrics by running our algorithm for all possible assignments of the error bits, other than the all zero assignment which is not needed.
+Using this method we were able to solve 17 out of 21 instances of the mult15 benchmarks with a geomean runtime of 388s.
+For mult16, we could solve 15 out of 24 instances with geomean runtime of 1798s.
+The runtime comparison with GANAK for one of the instances in each set is included in Table \ref{tab:gamc}.
+It shows a 5-6x speedup.

+In Table \ref{tab:LPAA}, we report the runtimes to compute the error metrics for three 128-bit low power approximate adders for different \#ERB.
+It is seen that the runtimes is only weakly dependent on \#ERB.
+This is because the adders have a low treewidth and the final number of vertices in the tree is very small (sometimes just 1), making message passing trivial.

+Table~\ref{tab:filters} has the results for $3 \times 3$ approximate Gaussian blurring filters used in image processing.
+These have been recently used for design space exploration in \cite{Pedram23}.
+Only LOA has been used in \cite{Pedram23} and they have used an approximate technique to compute the MSE.
+Using MCAC, we computed the exact MSE for the 3$\times$ 3 Gaussian blurring filters, using various approximate adders.
+The table shows that the MSE of the approximate filter is a good indicator of the PSNR of blurred images.
+The runtimes are of the order of 10s, showing that our tool is useful for design exploration.
+The table shows that use of AMA1, AMA2, AMA5 and LOA leads to better performance than the other adders, with AXA3 giving the worst performance.

 Fig.~\ref{fig:hist_mult8} shows the histogram of error probabilities for the mult8 benchmark.
 It was obtained by setting the error bits for each possible value of the error and finding the resultant \id{sat-count} using the message passing algorithm.
-Further, each data point on the histogram can be generated independent of others which helps in parallelization of the routine.
-For the mult8 benchmark, generation of histogram took 0.8s.